The Hidden Effects of Algorithmic Recommendations

 Abstract

-Algorithms are intended to improve human decisions with data-driven predictions.
-However, algorithms provide more than just predictions to decision-makers — they often provide explicit recommendations.
-I demonstrate these algorithmic recommendations have significant independent effects on human decisions.
+Algorithms provide human decision-makers with data-driven predictions, but they can also provide explicit recommendations.
+I demonstrate that algorithmic recommendations have significant independent effects on human decisions.
 I leverage a natural experiment in which algorithmic recommendations were given to bail judges in some cases but not others.
-Lenient recommendations increased lenient bail decisions by 30- 40% for marginal cases.
-The results are consistent with algorithmic recommendations making mistakes less costly to judges by reducing their liability.
-In this way, algorithms may affect human decisions by changing incentives, in addition to informing predictions.
+Lenient recommendations increased lenient bail decisions by 30-40% for marginal cases.
+The results are consistent with algorithmic recommendations changing the cost of certain decisions.
+In this way, algorithms can affect human decisions through preferences as well as predictions.